Head of department: Hafizur Rahman

 Key Stage 4 curriculum (Years 9-11)

-Fieldtrips throughout the year, notably to Marchants Hill and Beachy Head, give students the opportunity to study and support their learning about areas they might not otherwise have contact with in London.
-Also, the timetable is written to ensure that extended periods of time are blocked for Geography to ensure that local fieldtrips can be run for all topics studied without any disruption to other subjects.
+Day and residential fieldtrips run throughout the year, notably to Juniper Hall the Lake District, give students the opportunity to study and support their learning about areas they might not otherwise have contact with in London.

 Key Stage 5 curriculum (Years 12-13)